Get Free Electric Vehicle Charging Point Quotes

 Petrol and diesel cars account for almost a quarter of all carbon dioxide emissions in the UK each year, according to government figures.

-They also rely on fossil fuels, which are finite resources that we simply cannot continue to rely on forever.
+They also rely on fossil fuels, which are finite resources that we cannot rely on forever.
 In fact, experts estimate that, if we keep burning fossil fuels at our current rate, the world’s fossil fuel sources will be depleted by as soon as 2060.

 Another alternative to petrol and diesel is hydrogen-powered cars.
 These vehicles use fuel-cell batteries, which don’t require lithium to make and have a much more impressive average range — typically 400 miles or more.